capstoneteamb/capstone360/docs/docs_db_and_professor_setup.md

 ### Removing Yourself as a Professor From the Database

 #### [Note: Removing your log in will remove your access to the professor side of the application and its contents.
-Ensure that you wish to remove the capstone sessions the professor is assigned to along with their submitted data.]
+It also requires removing the capstone sessions you are assigned to.
+Ensure that you are willing to remove the capstone sessions you are assigned to (and their submitted data) before trying to remove yourself]

-1. To remove a professor, you will first need to remove any capstone sessions the professor is assigned to (if none, skip to the next step).
+1. Remove any capstone sessions you are assigned to (if none, skip to the next step).
 2. Go to the capstone 360 directory
 3. From the command line, enter 'python3 remove_prof.py'
-4. At the prompt, enter the MCECS log in you wish to remove
+4. At the prompt, enter your MCECS log in